Lyon: Sport

 Lyon has a rugby union team, Lyon OU, in the Top 14, which moved into Stade de Gerland full-time in 2017–18.
 In addition, Lyon has a rugby league side called Lyon Villeurbanne that plays in the French rugby league championship.
 The club's home is the Stade Georges Lyvet in Villeurbanne.

 Lyon is also home to the Lyon Hockey Club, an ice hockey team that competes in France's national ice hockey league.
 The Patinoire Charlemagne is the seat of Club des Sports de Glace de Lyon, the club of Olympic ice dancing champions Marina Anissina and Gwendal Peizerat, and world champions Isabelle Delobel and Olivier Shoenfelder.
 Lyon-Villeurbanne also has a basketball team, ASVEL, that plays at the Astroballe arena.

+Lyon is will host the indoor ice during the 2030 Winter Olympics following the decision to move those events out of Nice.
+Several venues in Lyon are set to be used.

 Street art

 Since 2000, Birdy Kids, a group of graffiti artists from the city, has decorated several random buildings and walls along the Lyon ring road.
 In 2012, the artist collective was chosen to represent the city as its cultural ambassadors.